Bitter Arctic outbreak to deliver icy blast to northern U.S., shift southeast

 New Orleans and Jacksonville are forecast to be in the upper 30s on Monday morning.

 Looking ahead, there are signs this envelope of cold air may be tough to shake off.
-Some models simulate it sticking around until the middle of the month for most of the northern U.S., with only periodic shots of warmth nestled within the jet stream’s ebbs and flows.
+Some models simulate it sticking around until the middle of the month for most of the northern United States, with only periodic shots of warmth nestled within the jet stream’s ebbs and flows.

 The same frigid pattern could prove conducive to storminess in the Mid-Atlantic and Northeast.
 A blockbuster snowstorm was still winding down Tuesday at the same time models were hinting at more meteorological mischief.
 Another storm, with rain or snow, is possible between Sunday and Monday.